Trump says he refused to give back boxes because they contained ‘shoes and shirts’

 Former President Donald Trump has finally addressed the reason he allegedly failed to return boxes of classified documents to the federal government: he’d put his clothes in them.

 “Many people have asked me why I had these boxes, why did you want them?”
 Mr Trump said to supporters at his golf club in Bedminster on Tuesday evening.
-“The answer, in addition to having every right under the Presidential Records Act, is that these boxes were containing all types of personal belongings — many, many things, shirts and shoes, everything, as can be seen in the picture.”
+“The answer, in addition to having every right under the Presidential Records Act, is that these boxes were containing all types of personal belongings — many, many things, shirts and shoes, everything.”

 Earlier in the day on Tuesday, Mr Trump was arraigned on 37 felony counts relating to his handling classified documents after leaving the presidency in 2021.